 Students have the right to appeal dismissal decisions made by the school administration by submitting a written request within five business days of dismissal to the Appeals Committee describing any mitigating circumstances or conditions that warrant special considerations.
-The Appeals Committee consists of the Executive Director, Campus Director and Director of Student Services.
+The Appeals Committee consists of the Executive Director, Campus Director and Compliance Administrator.